ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 NCI provides a service called [_persistent sessions_](https://opus.nci.org.au/spaces/Help/pages/241926895/Persistent+Sessions) to enable long running processes, like _Cylc_, to stay active even when the user disconnects from _Gadi_.

-It is recommended to only have one active persistent session at any one time as several _Cylc_ sessions can use the same persistent session.
+It is recommended to have only one active persistent session at any given time, as multiple _Cylc_ sessions can use the same persistent session.

 Note that persistent sessions are terminated during the quarterly maintenance at NCI and will need to be restarted afterwards.
 The new persistent session can be given the same name as used previously.